cjsquared-dev/event-task-scheduler/README.md

 ## Usage
 To get started:
- 1. add a new event task and give it a personilezed name
+ 1. add a new event task and give it a personalized name
- 2. add a volunteer/employee to a time slot
+ 2. assign a volunteer or employee to a time slot

- ## Contributers
+ ## Contributors
  - Chris Johnson
  - Tyanne Jensen
  - David Garcia